 Even with this extra help, the company has to work very long hours to meet the demand.
-So it invests in new equipment to help lighten the workload.
+It, therefore, invests in new equipment to help lighten the workload.
 The equipment is sent immediately with the invoice to follow in the supplier’s next billing cycle.

 All of these extra costs only become payable in January.
-However, the company chooses to record them as accrued expenses.
-So it enters the expenditure into its accounting software in December.
+The company, however, chooses to record them as accrued expenses.
+So, it enters the expenditure into its accounting software in December.
 In some cases, this means the company has to estimate how much the cost will be.

 Why use accrued expenses?